murad-karimli/brs-protocol/README.md

 - The **Prover** knows a secret angle θ.
 - The **Verifier** can challenge them to:
   - Reveal θ (the full angle), or
-  - Reveal θ/3 (a correct trisection).
+  - Reveal θ/3 (the trisection).
-- The Prover only responds to **one challenge per round**, never both.
+- The Prover only answers **one of the questions** each round, not both.
-- Repeating this interaction reduces the chance of cheating.

-This setup simulates a **zero-knowledge identification scheme**.
+- After many rounds, the verifier can be sure (or like almost sure) the Prover knows the secret.

+It shows a basic **zero-knowledge proof** logic where nothing secret is revealed but still convinces the other person.

 ---

 ## Protocol Steps

-1. Prover selects a secret angle (e.g., 120°).
+1. Prover picks a secret angle (like 120°).
-2. Prover computes its trisection (e.g., 40°).
+2. Prover calculates the trisection (like 40°).
-3. Verifier challenges with either:
+3. Verifier asks one of:
    - "Show me the angle"
-   - or "Show me the trisection"
+   - OR "Show me the trisection"
-4. Prover responds correctly.
+4. Prover answers only the one asked.
-5. Repeat the process over multiple rounds.
+5. Repeat multiple rounds so cheating is unlikely.

 ---

 ## Code Overview

-The project includes **four Python programs**:

-### 1. `brs_protocol.py`
-Simulates a basic 5-round identification protocol using automated random challenges and prover responses.
+I wrote a few Python programs for this.

-### 2. `brs_protocol_with_auth.py`
+### 1. `brs_protocol_with_auth.py`
-Includes a full **authentication system**: runs 10 rounds of randomized challenge-response, and authenticates if all responses are correct.
+Does the whole thing: identification plus 10 rounds of authentication.
+Random challenges each time, fails if one response is wrong.

-### 3. `interactive_brs_protocol.py`
+### 2. `interactive_brs_protocol.py`
-**Interactive Verifier Mode**: You play the verifier.
-In each round, you type `angle` or `trisection`, and the prover responds automatically.
+You become the **Verifier**.
+You type either `angle` or `trisection`, and the Prover (the code) answers you.
+It's like playing with it.

+### 3. `prover_play_interactive.py`
+You are the **Prover** now.
+The program asks you questions and you have to type the correct response.
+If you're wrong, it says you failed.

-### 4. `prover_play_interactive.py`
+### 4. `brs_protocol_cheating_prover.py`
-**Interactive Prover Mode**: The system plays the verifier.
-You act as the prover and must type the correct responses manually (based on your secret).
+This one is special.
+I added a version where the Prover is *not honest*.
+They guess sometimes (10% chance of giving a wrong answer).
+It shows how someone who doesn't actually know the secret will eventually be caught if you repeat the protocol enough times.

 ---

-## Notes for Presentation
+## Notes

-- BRS protocol is a **conceptual example** of a **zero-knowledge proof**.
+- This BRS thing is like a simple idea to show **zero-knowledge proof**.
-- Emphasize the role of **geometric impossibility** in making this proof meaningful.
-- Highlight how **interactive protocols** simulate real-world identity verification without secret leakage.
-- In real-world systems, such ideas are implemented using **cryptographic primitives** (e.g., ZK-SNARKs, Fiat-Shamir).
+- It’s based on geometry stuff, not really used in real-life crypto but it’s still cool.
+- You can explain that you never give both values (angle + trisection) in one round, so the Verifier never learns the full secret.
+- If someone cheats, over time their answers won’t match and they fail.

 ---

 ## Files

-- `brs_protocol_with_auth.py` – Full authentication with automated challenge-response
+- `brs_protocol_with_auth.py` – Full protocol with authentication
-- `interactive_brs_protocol.py` – Interactive verifier mode
+- `interactive_brs_protocol.py` – You act as the Verifier
-- `prover_play_interactive.py` – Interactive prover mode
+- `prover_play_interactive.py` – You act as the Prover
+- `brs_protocol_cheating_prover.py` – Fake Prover that sometimes lies
-- `README.md` – The documentation
+- `README.md` – This document

 ---

 ## Conclusion

-This project demonstrates how a **zero-knowledge identification protocol** can be constructed from a purely geometric impossibility.
-It emphasizes the balance between proving knowledge and preserving secrecy — a concept widely used in modern cryptography.
+This whole project is about how someone can prove they know something **without revealing it**.
+We used angle trisection to simulate that.
+It was actually fun to make, and helped me understand how zero-knowledge proofs kinda work.